Previous

 In this tutorial, learn how to photograph a cardigan sweater on a ghost mannequin using PhotoRobot’s Cube and control software.

-Continuing our product photography tutorial series, today we demonstrate how to photograph a cardigan on a ghost mannequin.
+See how to photograph a cardigan on a premium-quality invisible ghost mannequin, and make the mannequin disappear in photos.
 These special mannequins have removable pieces so you can photograph clothes as if an invisible model is wearing them.

 Using a ghost mannequin, you can achieve a more true-to-life, 3D effect on cardigans and other fashion products.
 Also known as a “hollow man” effect, this technique requires the right equipment, some styling, and a few special tricks.

-Thankfully, PhotoRobot makes it so that even amateur photographers can master the ghost mannequin effect in no time.
+Thankfully, PhotoRobot and the right mannequin make it so that even amateur photographers can master the ghost mannequin effect in no time.
 Using the_Cube, a ghost mannequin, and PhotoRobot software, our setup simplifies and streamlines workflows.

 Ready to see how for yourself?
 This product photography tutorial will guide you through the process.
 Learn how to photograph a cardigan on a ghost mannequin, including what cameras, lighting, and photography equipment to use.